circonus/product-docs/irondb/getting-started/manual-installation.md

 ## Installation Steps

 Follow these steps to get IRONdb installed on your system.
-If you are using one of our pre-built Amazon EC2 images, **these steps are already done for you**, and your free-25K instance will be configured automatically on first boot.
-Please refer to [EC2 installation](#ec2-installation) below.

 System commands must be run as a privileged user, such as `root`, or via `sudo`.